ShivamSharma13/gdc-tcga-file-fetcher/README.md

 <h4>These two scripts together will fetch all the cases in the GDC which have Primary Solid Tumor and Solid Tissue Normal sample sequenced.</h4>
 <h4>You can put in filters for type of sequencing and type of tumor.</h4>

-<h4>Detailed instructions of how to use these scripts are present at the start of "get_gdc_data.py" script.</h4>
+Detailed instructions of how to use these scripts:

 Try to be on an educational network such as eduroam.
 Although I'm not certain, but I've